Do Students Get Free Dental Care in the UK? - true student | true

 Otherwise, if you’re an EU student who arrived in 2021 or you’re from a non-EU country, you’ll have to pay for a student visa.
 As well as this, you’ll have to pay an immigration health surcharge - only once this is paid can you access free healthcare like any other UK citizen.

-Find out everything you need to know about healthcare for international students on the UK government website
+Find out everything you need to know about healthcare for international students on the UK government website: Healthcare for Citizens

 What Is the Disabled Students’ Allowance (DSA)?